Mass Effect: Andromeda: Reception

 Upon release, the PlayStation 4 and Windows versions of Mass Effect: Andromeda received "mixed or average" reviews while the Xbox One version received "generally favorable" reviews from video game publications, according to review aggregator Metacritic.
 The game was later ranked the 26th best of 2017 by Eurogamer.
-Conversely, it also received several dishonors, including Worst Game (That We Played) from Giant Bomb.Mass Effect: Andromeda was not as well received as its predecessors.
+Conversely, it also received several dishonors, including Worst Game (That We Played) from Giant Bomb.

+Mass Effect: Andromeda was not as well received as its predecessors.
 In his review for Forbes, Paul Tassi predicted that Mass Effect fans would enjoy the game but prefer the original trilogy, outside of perhaps the original game.
 Many outlets described Mass Effect: Andromeda as a disappointment, including Giant Bomb and PlayStation LifeStyle, who retrospectively ranked it as the most disappointing game of 2017.
-Some critics also described the game as a missed opportunity, such as Joe Juba of Game Informer, who concluded, 'Mass Effect: Andromeda is fun, and the important parts work ...
+Some critics also described the game as a missed opportunity, such as Joe Juba of Game Informer, who concluded, "Mass Effect: Andromeda is fun, and the important parts work ...
 At the same time, I was often left looking through a haze of inconveniences and dreaming about the game it could have been."

 The combat in Mass Effect: Andromeda was one of the best-reviewed aspects of the game.
 IGN observed that it felt more energetic than previous titles in the series, although they criticized the automatic cover system and some of the user interface.
-COGconnected described the combat as "a thing of beauty" and emphasized its focus on player choice and strong shooting mechanics, which they felt held up to other shooters.
 In an otherwise lukewarm review for GameSpot, Scott Butterworth relented that he enjoyed the combat shooting mechanics and appreciated that he was able to experiment with different character loadouts.

 The plot of Mass Effect: Andromeda was met with a mixed reception.
 Destructoid described it as "dull" and observed that it took too long to establish an easily identifiable conflict.
 Andy Hartup of GamesRadar+ felt that the game lacked the nuance of previous installments and missed out on what made the original trilogy successful.
 IGN remarked that the plot was sometimes derivative of prior games in the series, using the Remnant as an example, which they felt was simply another "long-dead civilization that's left advanced technology lying around".
 By contrast, VideoGamer.com listed the game's plot as a positive, likening it to a Hollywood hero story.
 Reflecting on his experience with the game, Polygon's Arthur Gies opined that the story contained a number of worthwhile mysteries on the critical path and some "really interesting" optional content.